Left Behind: Surviving Suicide – Entry One

 Becoming an Abstractor – Part Two

-It was shortly after the large gathering that Durston found himself approached with a message as he and his companions lingered.
-The order was simple, he was to stay in the temple and join the High Council for the more in-depth discussion on the situation in Cyphorica.
+It was shortly after the large gathering that Durston found himself approached with a Temple and join the High Council for the more in-depth discussion on the situation in Cyphorica.

 “A personal meeting with the High Council, Cleric Durston.
 It seems that they will be requiring your special talent for the situation up north.”